-The idea that the music contained in here has much at all to do with “nu-mteal” seems a little preposterous; I think it mostly relies on a RATM comparison that doesn’t really stand up (these guys are much more musically interesting than Rage).
+The idea that the music contained in here has much at all to do with “nu-metal” seems a little preposterous; I think it mostly relies on a Rage Against the Machine comparison that doesn’t really stand up.
+(These guys are much more musically interesting than Rage.)

-SGM’s debut is an idiosyncratic mix of metal, ‘modern creative,’ theatricality and some other disparate genres (prog for example) with a heavy dose of theatricality.
+SGM’s debut is an idiosyncratic mix of metal, ‘modern creative,’ and some other disparate genres (prog for example) with a heavy dose of theatricality.

 This record is on the lighter side of alt-country, what you might call the “indie rock” side of alt country.
-But the songs are really strong (though I feel like they are clearly indebted to the Virgil Shaw school of California alt country songs, whether or not that’s fair.)
+But the songs are really strong.
+(Though I feel like they are clearly indebted to the Virgil Shaw school of California alt country songs, whether or not that’s fair.)
 The arrangements are idiosyncratic enough to elevate the weaker songs, too, though they are also reminiscent of Shaw’s solo work, though that influence may be the other way around.

 This is a hugely under-appreciated record from a hugely under-appreciated band.